 If you’ve poured years of effort into building an online store, the least you can expect is a successful eCommerce business that attracts frequent customers.

-Mobile commerce has seen a significant rise recently, particularly as more individuals are studying and working from home.
+Mobile commerce has seen a significant rise recently, particularly as more individuals are studying and working from home, thanks to the promoted benefits of mobile shopping.
 Rising businesses tend to focus on increased webpage traffic, and that’s a perfectly understandable goal, but is that enough?

-In your digital marketing strategy, boosting eCommerce conversion rates is arguably more crucial than merely increasing website traffic.
-And, if your eCommerce store has fewer customers paying for the products, maybe improving traffic is not the ultimate step.
+If your eCommerce store has fewer customers paying for products, boosting eCommerce sales and increasing traffic is not the ultimate step.
 Even if you have employed tricks and techniques to improve traffic in the past and it hasn’t increased your conversion rate, what then?

-We will cover some simple steps in this article, but first, let’s look at conversion rate optimisation.
-Also, we’ll help calculate the conversion rate for your online store so it’s easy to determine how much of a boost you need to generate more sales.
+This article will cover some simple steps, but first, let’s look at conversion rate optimisation.
+We’ll also help you calculate your conversion rate for your online store so you can easily determine how much of a boost you need to generate more sales.

 What Is The Conversion Rate For eCommerce?